Introduction

-- Eat pulses, beans, and other protein sources.
+- Pulses, beans, and other protein sources.

-- Use olive oil in small amounts.
+- Use small amounts of olive oil

 - Drink plenty of fluids, up to 2 litres per day.